soniccrhyme/SDND-Project_2/README.md

 #### 1. Dataset summary:

-I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set contains 34,799 images
 * The size of the validation set contains 4,410 images
 * The size of test set contains 12,630 images